xoolive/constraints/problems/readme.md

   a = facile.variable([0, 1, 2])
   b = facile.variable([0, 1, 2])
-  # The following line would also be correct:
+  # The following syntax would also be correct:
   # a, b = facile.Array.variable(2, [0, 1, 2])

   left = (a == b) & (a + b == 2)